 The senior credit facilities bear interest at variable rates and include the term loans described in the table above, as well as a long-term, multi-currency committed revolving credit facility that provides the company with up to the U.S. dollar equivalent of \$1 billion.
+In June 2013, the company amended the senior credit facilities and extended the term from December 2015 to June 2018.
+In connection with the amendment, the company recorded a charge of \$0.4 million for the write off of unamortized financing costs.
+The charge is included as a component of interest expense in the unaudited condensed consolidated statement of earnings.

-At March 31, 2013, taking into account outstanding letters of credit and facility borrowings, approximately \$494 million was available under the company's long-term, multi-currency committed revolving credit facilities, which are available until December 2015.
-In addition to the long-term, multi-currency committed credit facilities, the company had approximately \$635 million of short-term uncommitted credit facilities available at the end of the quarter, of which \$170.7 million was outstanding and due on demand.
+At June 30, 2013, taking into account outstanding letters of credit and facility borrowings, approximately \$926 million was available under the company's long-term, multicurrency committed revolving credit facilities, which are available until June 2018.
+In addition to these facilities, the company had approximately \$583 million of short-term uncommitted credit facilities available at the end of the quarter, of which \$169.3 million was outstanding and due on demand.